yume190/TypeFill/README.md

 typefill spm --moduleName TypeFillKit

+typefill project --project PATH/TO/YOUR.xcodeproj --scheme YOUR_SCHEME

-typefill workspace -workspace PATH/TO/YOUR.xcworkspace -scheme YOUR_SCHEME
+typefill workspace --workspace PATH/TO/YOUR.xcworkspace --scheme YOUR_SCHEME
 ```

 ## The Support Part & Todolist